Chirag-ahir/SFC-Preparation/README.md

 What is Contextual data?<br>
 Contextual data delivers information about the moment a subscriber opens an email, including device, location, date, time, or weather.

+What is email template?<be>
+Email template is a foundation and structure of your email message.